aretasg/preFold/README.md

 * Allows the user to modify pH value (this feature is crucial for crystallographers);
 * The use of a residue pKa value table of one's preference;
 * Inclusion of N and C terminal charges into the calculation;
-* Uses floating point values for increased precion throughout all the calculation (i.e the values are only rounded when messages are printed to the user in the CLI);
+* Uses floating point values for increased precion throughout the calculation (i.e the values are only rounded when messages are printed to the user in the CLI);
 * The boundry line ± 0.005 for calling disordered peptide regions is included in this tool in contrast to the FoldIndex (it seems the FoldIndex authors in the publication falsley claimed it to be included).
-In addion, this boundry line can be modified by the user.
+In addion, this boundry line can be modified by the user;
+* Publication quality figure generation
 * Improved peptide charge plotting (negative values are plotted).

 ### Limitations
 The tool does not account for the pertrubed pKa values of residues by the neighbouring residue groups and does not assume any disuphide bridges.

 ### Upcoming features:
-*Coloured sequence highlights of the disordered regions *Increases in speed/cython compiled functions
+* Increases in speed/cython compiled functions
-*Web app
+* Web app

 ### Disclaimer
 preFold is an original work and does not copy any elements or principles of FoldIndex source code.
 It was built/cloned only from using the FoldIndex (Prilsuky and Felder et al, 2005) and algorithm (Uversky et al, 2000) publications in mind, preFold was further improved using these ideas as a foundation.